ReactFinland/future-frontend-site/content/for-speakers.md

 ## Workshops

-The location for the workshops hasn't been specified yet but we'll go with one that offers multiple small rooms and some level of catering.
-As we know more, this answer will be updated.
+The workshops are distributed around Helsinki to office spaces and you can [find your exact address from the workshops page](/workshops/).

-Workshop hosts, if you want to send specific information to workshop attendees, let me (Juho) know and I'll do it through the ticket platform.
+If you want to send specific information to workshop attendees, let me (Juho) know through conference email or Slack and I'll do it through the ticket platform.

 ## Giving the talk